EndPointCorp/end-point-blog/2013/06/07/creating-custom-button-graphics-in.html.md

 title: Creating custom button graphics in Android
 ---

-In the Android timesheet app I'm working on, I have a scrollable layout of RadioButtons for the user to pick how much time they've spent on a project (see [my earlier blog post about it](/blog/2013/05/09/dynamically-adding-custom-radio-buttons)), and for that I use custom button graphics to make it look nice.
-So, I'm going to show you how to do that with 9-patch PNGs and selector XML.
+In the Android timesheet app I’m working on, I have a scrollable layout of RadioButtons for the user to pick how much time they’ve spent on a project (see [my earlier blog post about it](/blog/2013/05/09/dynamically-adding-custom-radio-buttons)), and for that I use custom button graphics to make it look nice.
+So, I’m going to show you how to do that with 9-patch PNGs and selector XML.

-First, what's a 9-patch PNG?
+First, what’s a 9-patch PNG?
 A 9-patch is a special PNG image where you specify regions that can be stretched to make room for text.
 Android will automatically resize a 9-patch to best fit whatever contents you give it.
-The tool you need to create a 9-patch image is included in the Android SDK Tools, so download that if you haven't already.
+The tool you need to create a 9-patch image is included in the Android SDK Tools, so download that if you haven’t already.

-More information about 9-patch images can be found [here](http://developer.android.com/guide/topics/graphics/2d-graphics.html#nine-patch).
+More information about 9-patch images can be found [here](https://developer.android.com/guide/topics/graphics/drawables#nine-patch).

 Okay!
-I've got custom button graphics (72x72 for HDPI screens), drawn in the Gimp and saved in my project's res/drawable-hdpi/ folder as button_selected.png and button_unselected.png:
+I’ve got custom button graphics (72x72 for HDPI screens), drawn in the Gimp and saved in my project’s res/drawable-hdpi/ folder as button_selected.png and button_unselected.png:

 <table>
 <tbody><tr>